Student Life & Housing

 Living in Manhattan on New York City’s Upper East Side is an experience like no other.
 This area is a perfect mixture of the hustle and bustle of the city and a quieter living environment.
 Central Park is only a 10-minute walk from campus and the neighborhood is surrounded by an eclectic selection of restaurants, bars, and stores.
 Through the graduate school events office, students are regularly offered discounted tickets to popular Broadway shows, operas, concerts, museums, movies and other recreational activities.
 Additionally, public transportation in New York City is arguably the best in the world so travelling to other parts of the city is incredibly convenient.

 In order to ease the financial burden of living in Manhattan, housing for all CBM students is provided at a significantly subsidized rate.
-Most CBM students live in either Lasdon House (Weill Cornell) or Sloan House (Sloan Kettering).
-Housing is generally decided on the basis of whether a student joins a Weill or Sloan lab.
+CBM students live in Weill Cornell, Sloan Kettering or Rockefeller housing.
+Location of students’ housing is generally decided on the basis of which campus student selects for their thesis studies.
 The standard setup is a 2 or 3-bedroom apartment, with a kitchen, dining area, and bathroom.
 In some instances, family housing and studio apartments are also available upon request.
 CBM students have access to gym facilities, recreational areas (such as a roof-top squash court), lounges, and even an outdoor terrace.

 Cornell University’s main campus provides a traditional collegiate setting with a rich community of graduate students.
 The graduate and professional student center, called the Big Red Barn, constantly holds events that facilitate social and intellectual interactions with members of all programs.
 These include weekly happy hours, international conversation hour, trivia nights, thesis writing communities, and more.